 Whilst being within walking distance of both Kanazawa Castle and Kanazawa Station, Nagamachi is a relatively peaceful neighborhood that makes it the perfect choice for families visiting the city!
 It also has some fantastic historic attractions, as well as a wide array of family-friendly restaurants.

-Nagamachi is known as the samurai district of Kanazawa, where you can walk amongst traditional samurai houses and learn about their history.
-This makes it a fascinating destination for families that want to discover an authentic slice of Japan.
+Nagamachi is known as the samurai district of Kanazawa, where you can walk amongst traditional houses and learn about their history.
+This makes it a fascinating destination and a great place to live out your Toshiro Mifune samurai film fantasies.
 There are plenty of interactive activities that keep both kids and adults entertained.